NativeScript/docs-v7/bindings.md

 * Creating binding in code.

 	1. In order to create a working binding first we should have a source object.
-Source object should raise **propertyChanged** event for every change of any property.
+Source object should raise **propertyChange** event for every change of any property.
 NativeScript has a built-in class that fulfils that requirement (Observable).
 Following is a code snippet that creates an observable object instance.

 		``` JavaScript
 		var observableModule = require("data/observable");